madjava/my-ckad-journey/README.md

   - `k explain po.spec` or
   - `k explain po.spec.containers`

   While practicing learn to use and drill down using `explain` quickly.
-You can combine it (pipe it) with `less` or `grep` for even more granularity.
+You can pipe it with `less` or `grep` for even more granularity.
 Some examples include

   `k explain po.spec --recursive | less`<br>
   `k explain po.spec.containers --recursive | grep -i readinessprobe -A15`<br>